 Rio Hondo College places a very high priority on the safety of its students, faculty and staff, as well as the safety of visitors to the campus.
 The goal of the college is to make the campus as safe as possible.
-In order to achieve this goal, the College maintains a contract security team that patrols the main campus seven days a week, twenty-four hours a day, year-round.
-Campus security officers are non-sworn, civilian employees U.S. Security Associates, Inc. under contract with the College.
-Facilities Services provides the contract management and supervision of U.S. Security Associates, Inc.
+In order to achieve this goal, the College maintains a Campus Police and Safety team that patrols the main campus seven days a week, twenty-four hours a day, year-round.
+Campus police officers are POST certified peace officers with jurisdiction throughout the State of California and security officers are non-sworn, civilian employees with limited authority as defined by California BSIS regulations.
+Contact Security is currently under contract with the College.
+The Campus Police and Safety Department provides contract management and supervision of Contact Security.